Magento migration from 1.x to 2.x is undoubtedly the most discussed and action oriented topic of the year in the eCommerce segment.

 Finally, when Magento 2.0 was launched in 2015, there were some questions regarding its stability.
 Fortunately, almost all concerns have been addressed and you should have minimum trouble that’s purely due to Magento 2 (the trouble will most likely be from areas like customization, as said earlier).

 We’ll be honest.
-Magento 2 migration is not simply an upgrade; it’s actually a massive exercise that requires you to shift from one platform to other.
+Magento 2 migration is not simply an upgrade; it’s actually a massive exercise that requires you to shift from one platform to another.
 Three things will decide how smooth your transition is going to be: